microsoft/MixedReality-HolographicRemoting-Samples/README.md

 # Holographic Remoting Samples

 This repository hosts the two sample applications for Holographic Remoting. (https://docs.microsoft.com/en-us/windows/mixed-reality/holographic-remoting-player)
-* The hostsampleapp sample shows how to write an application streaming content to a Microsoft HoloLens 2.
+* The remote sample shows how to write an application streaming content to a Microsoft HoloLens 2 or a PC running Windows Mixed Reality.
-* The player sample shows how to write an application running on your Microsoft HoloLens 2 and recieving streamed content.
+* The player sample shows how to write an application running on your Microsoft HoloLens 2 or a Windows Mixed Reality PC and recieving streamed content.
 The player sample is very similar to the Holographic Remoting Player available in the store.

 ## Prerequisites